 Mornington Central Shopping Centre is built on the site of the former Mornington railway station.

-Fresh brewed coffee is a must have for weekends away and Mornington coffee is second to none with great coffee haunts around the town.
-Here are a few to check out when head down to this beautiful end of the world.
+Freshly brewed coffee is a must-have for weekends.
+Here are a few places to check out when you’re in this beautiful part of the world.*

 3 Blake St, Mornington